 The average American produces more than four pounds of garbage per day.
 Over the course of a year, that is more than 1,600 pounds of garbage per person.

-From 1990 to 2010, the total amount of garbage going to landfills dropped by almost 10 million tons, from 145.3 million to 135.5 million tons.
+From 1990 to 2010, the total amount of garbage going into landfills dropped by almost 10 million tons.

 Recycling one glass bottle can power a computer for 30 minutes.

 Almost 97% of the world's water is salty or otherwise undrinkable.
 Another 2% is locked in ice caps and glaciers.
-Only 1% is usable for agriculture, manufacturing and personal needs.
+Only 1% is usable for agriculture, manufacturing, and personal needs.

-Sources: Associated Press, Clean Air Council, Environmental Protection Agency, Recycle Across America
+Sources: Environmental Protection Agency, Associated Press, Clean Air Council, Recycle Across America